-We now also know where its headquarters will be: there will be a storage facility built at Dubai Vegetable Market in Al Aweer.
+Its headquarters will be built at Dubai Vegetable Market in Al Aweer.
 The plan is for its first campaign to distribute 30,000 meal packages to those in need.

-The non-profit organisation will partner “with hotels and restaurants, food-manufacturing companies and supermarkets and introduce a process of preserving, storing and packaging the food, with the goal to optimize usage and achieve zero waste,” according to the Media Office.
+The non-profit organisation partners “with hotels and restaurants, food-manufacturing companies and supermarkets and introduce a process of preserving, storing and packaging the food, with the goal to optimize usage and achieve zero waste,” according to the Media Office.

 “Volunteers will be invited to collect surplus food from the appointed authorities, and distribute it to those in need, in and outside the UAE,” the office explains.

-So basically the Food Bank will come and get the food, store it so it stays fresh, and then distribute it.
+So basically the Food Bank’s charities come and get the food, store it so it stays fresh, and then distribute it.

 It is estimated that the UAE currently sees Dhs13 billion in food waste a year, so harnessing that loss for good is nothing but a smart idea.